pantheon-systems/documentation/source/content/guides/support/02-contact-support.md

 1. Click **Open Ticket**

-Once a ticket is submitted, you can view details for your support requests.
+After a ticket is submitted, you can view details for your support requests.
 If are you are part of an Workspace, your support tickets are visible to all members except [Unprivileged users](/guides/account-mgmt/workspace-sites-teams/teams#organizations-roles-and-permissions).

 ## Real Time Chat Support